staticfloat/libsquiggly/README.md

 * `instfreq/` contains all code related to instantaneous frequency estimation

-* `tfr/` contains all code related to time/frequency representations such as short-time fourier transforms, generalized cone kernel distribution functions
+* `tfr/` contains all code related to time/frequency representations such as short-time fourier transforms and generalized cone kernel distribution functions

+* `analysis/` contains all code related to communications-type analysis of timeseries

+* `resampling/` contains all code related to resampling timeseries

 * `util/` contains utility code such as spectrograms, logging standard output, etc...

-If you're wondering how on earth to use this code, running the examples in the `tests/` directory is a good place to start.
+If you're wondering how on earth to use this code, running/perusing the examples in the `tests/` directory is a good place to start.